 The prepared wet cell has to be aligned on the instrument.
-Prior to the neutron reflectivity measurement an incident beam scan through the thick fronting wafer is performed in order to measure the direct beam intensity.
-The later-on measured specular reflectivity will be normalized to the direct beam incident intensity.
+Prior to the neutron reflectivity measurement, an incident beam scan through the thick fronting wafer is performed in order to measure the direct beam intensity.
+The specular reflectivity, measured later, will be normalized to the direct beam incident intensity.